genophenoenvo/2020-tripods-neon-workshop/_build_html/_sources/step3.rst.txt

 **Description:**

+The `Download and Explore NEON Data API <https://www.neonscience.org/download-explore-neon-data>`_ covered the basics of downloading data directy in R from the ``neonUtilities`` R package.

-Our team wrote our own NEON Shiny App for interfacing with the NEON API in R Studio.
+Our team created a NEON Shiny App for interfacing with the NEON API in R Studio in a graphical manner.

-The app can be run directly from Shiny Apps in a container, or it can be started in RStudio or RStudio-Server.
-It can be used outside of CyVerse.
+The Shiny app can be launched using `Docker <https://hub.docker.com/r/cyversevice/shiny-geospatial/neon-shiny-browser>`_, in RStudio or an RStudio-Server.

-Shiny will attempt to create a new folder called ``~/NEON_Downloads`` in the home working directory of the R Studio, typically this is set as ``/home/rstudio/NEON_Downloads`` in our virtual instances.
-Data that are selected and downloaded will go into this folder.
+When started the Shiny app will create a new folder called ``~/NEON_Downloads`` in the home working directory.
+For the R Studio instance on CyVerse, this is set as ``/home/rstudio/NEON_Downloads``.

+Data that are selected and downloaded go into this folder and are organized using the same ontology as the NEON Data API.

 *Download the Shiny App*